Under the Influence with Terry O'Reilly - Billboards Are Always in Bloom

 the black Oreo slowly moved across the billboard to cover up the bright white Oreo.

-Oreo also figured out how to pinpoint the exact timing of the eclipse in different regions of Britain.
+Oreo also figured out how to pinpoint the exact timing of the eclipse in different regions of

-But all perfectly in sync of the Oreo eclipse and posted them on social media.
+eclipse and posted them on social media.

-Over 20 million people watched and shared those videos, and year-over-year sales jumped 59%, making March 2015 Oreo's biggest sales month ever.
+Over 20 million people watched and shared those videos.

-Oreo had managed to give the UK the eclipse that Mother Nature had denied them.
+Oreo had managed to give the UK the eclipse

-For more than 20 years now, beauty brand Dove has been striving to redefine beauty standards.
+For more than 20 years now,

-It's an uphill climb, as the proliferation of things like social media continually push harmful beauty advice and celebrate unrealistic standards.
+It's an uphill climb, as the proliferation of things like social media continually push

-Research showed that one-third of Canadian girls are unhappy with their appearance.
-74% of Canadian girls aged 14 to 17 want to change at least one thing about their bodies.
+74% of Canadian girls, age 14 to 17, want to change at least one thing about their bodies.

-And more than 50,000 Canadian girls 14 to 17
+and more than 50,000 Canadian girls 14 to 17

 received injections for cosmetic reasons last year alone.

-So Dove's advertising agency Ogilvy created
+So Dove's advertising agency Ogilvie created the injectable billboard.

-The billboard was placed in Toronto's busy Square One Mall
+The billboard was placed in Toronto's busy square one mall.

-It featured the face of a teen girl with a simple message that said
+It featured the face of a teen girl with a simple message that said,

-Over 50,000 cosmetic injectables were performed on our teens last year.
+over 50,000 cosmetic injectables were performed on our teens last year.

 While the message was shocking, it contained one more jarring element.